eme_get_events_list template tag does, this shows a list of events in the page where you put this shortcode. It accepts the following parameters:

 orderindicates the order of the events.
 Choose between ASC (ascendant, default) and DESC (descendant).

 formatoverride the format of each item.
-If not specified, Events Manager Extended will use the format specified in the Default event list format setting of the setting page.
+If not specified and the option template_id is not used as well, Events Manager Extended will use the format specified in the Default event list format setting of the setting page.

 echoindicates whether the list should be printed (